 Recommended Order: No. 8 (or No. 3), No. 2 and No. 4

-July is family golf month, and there’s a version of the Donald Ross Package that sets up perfectly for couples and kids of all ages.
+There’s a version of the Donald Ross Package that sets up perfectly for couples and kids of all ages.
 Committed to growing the game by providing junior golfers unfettered access to golf, kids 17 and under stay and play free when visiting with a parent (kids 12 and under also eat free).

 Before we get to course selection, families with beginner golfers should try to arrive early on the first day to play The Cradle or putt around (or a round) on Thistle Dhu, our 75,000-square-foot, 18-hole putting course.
 The combination of the two is a sight to behold, a veritable sea of golf filled with players of all skill levels.